annakijas1/rebalancing-music-canon/_texts/leiviska.md

 <a title="Kalle Kultala, Public domain, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:Helvi-Leiviska-1950.jpg"><img width="512" alt="Helvi-Leiviska-1950" src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a7/Helvi-Leiviska-1950.jpg/512px-Helvi-Leiviska-1950.jpg?20201212180429"></a>

-//insert the wikipedia link below in the two spots as identified// *Learn more about this composer at <a href="_blank">https://en.wikipedia.org/wiki/Helvi_Leivisk%C3%A4</a>*
+*Learn more about this composer at <a href="_blank">https://en.wikipedia.org/wiki/Helvi_Leivisk%C3%A4</a>*
 <br/>

 ### Works with Incipits
 <ul class="texts">
     {% for item in site.texts %}
-    //Type in the last name and first name of the composer, as above//
       {% if item.author == "Leiviska, Helvi" %}
           <li class="text-title">
           <a href="{{ site.baseurl }}{{ item.url }}">